akshata29/wealthgen/DEMO_WALKTHROUGH.md

 | Export PDF / Word / Email | Commentary view → Export |
 | Next-best-action | Portfolio page → Next best actions (driven by client life event) |

-## Two things not to say
-- Don't call **LSEG** live — it's not wired in this environment.
+## If asked (honest one-liners)
+- **Morningstar** is live over MCP (headless); **LSEG** on the architecture uses the same MCP pattern and is a config swap — the live market context you saw comes from **Web IQ**.
+- Some **client data is synthetic** while the shared environment finishes — the architecture is identical either way.
-- If the Morningstar X-Ray ever errors mid-demo (transient network), just move on — generation still completes; the X-Ray is best-effort grounding.
+- If the Morningstar X-Ray ever errors mid-demo, move on — generation still completes; it's best-effort grounding.